 Total actual members needed x Cost per acquisition (CPA) = Total budget needed

 Let’s put some real numbers in here to help demonstrate this formula.

 450 (Target goal) + 120 (Typical Annual Attrition) = 570 Total actual members needed

 570 (Total actual members needed) x $150 CPA = $85,500 (Total digital budget needed)

 In this scenario, to achieve the goal of adding 450 new members, it will likely cost $85,500 in digital advertising focused on acquiring members.
-If other goals are in play (like adding loans or other products) they would require an additional marketing budget, following a similar formula to the above.
+Similarly, other goals in play (like adding loans or other products) would require an additional marketing budget, following a similar formula to the above.